False balance

-False balance is a bias which usually stems from an attempt to avoid bias and gives unsupported or dubious positions an illusion of respectability.
-It creates a public perception that some issues are scientifically contentious, though in reality they may not be, therefore creating doubt about the scientific state of research, and can be exploited by interest groups such as corporations like the fossil fuel industry or the tobacco industry, or ideologically motivated activists such as vaccination opponents or creationists.
+False balance is a bias which often stems from an attempt to avoid bias and gives unsupported or dubious positions an illusion of respectability.
+It creates a public perception that some issues are scientifically contentious, although in reality they are not, therefore creating doubt about the scientific state of research.
+This can be exploited by interest groups such as corporations like the fossil fuel industry or the tobacco industry, or ideologically motivated activists such as vaccination opponents or creationists.
+False balance can be the result of viewpoint discrimination or political bias.
+Political bias can be evaluated relative to the median voter for particular topics.